Priyammaxx/Sandtrix_Clone/README.md

 # About
-A clone of the original game [SANDTRIX](http://sandtrix.net/) made in python.
-All the logic is original except the following the basics of block spawning from a tetris tutorial.
+A clone made in python of the original game [SANDTRIX](http://sandtrix.net/).
+All the logic is original except following the basics of block spawning from a tetris tutorial.
 The game is still incomplete as of now.

 # Requirements
 - pygame